-April kicked off National Canine Fitness Month, but we focus on Canine Fitness EVERY month and want to remind you to keep our most loyal companions healthy and physically active year round!!
+April is National Canine Fitness Month, but we focus on Canine Fitness EVERY month and want to remind you to keep your Furry Friend Active and Fit!

 Like may of their human counterparts, too many dogs suffer from obesity and “sedentarism,” the two most common preventable conditions in the canine and human populations.
 Too much sitting and too many calories in the form of treats or poor nutrition choices often contribute to weight gain.
 Besides causing our furry friends to have sore joints, difficulty breathing, a higher risk for cancer, canine diabetes and other diseases, obesity also shortens their lives.